facebook/watchman/website/_docs/watchman-make.md

 permalink: docs/watchman-make.html
 ---

-`watchman-make` is a convenience tool to help automatically invoke your build tool in response to files changing.
+`watchman-make` is a convenience tool to help automatically invoke a build tool or script in response to files changing.
 It is useful to automate building assets or running tests as you save files during development.

 `watchman-make` will establish a watch on the files you specify and remain running in the foreground, waiting for changes to occur.
-When a change is triggered, your build tool will be run in the foreground with its output being passed through to your terminal session (or wherever you may have redirected it).
+When a change is triggered, your build tool or script will be run in the foreground with its output being passed through to your terminal session (or wherever you may have redirected it).